 Now, with the help of science, we can now the mechanisms behind muscle hypertrophy to optimize our training and induce higher muscle gains.

-Out of the three mentioned, mechanical tension is considered the most important one.
-While metabolic stress and mechanical tension have been proved to induce muscle hypertrophy, muscle damage is a result of the other two mechanisms, and it is not known at the date of this post wether it's essentially necessary for muscle hypertrophy.
+Mechanical tension is considered the most important mechanism of muscle hypertrophy.
+While metabolic stress and mechanical tension have been proved to induce muscle hypertrophy, muscle damage is a result of the other two mechanisms.

 What is Mechanical Tension?